The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

 with the convention $0^0 = 1$.
 Then the probability of extinction is

-where the function $q(\cdot)$ is the smallest fixed point of the operator $T$, i.e., for any other fixed point of $T(\cdot)$ say $f(\cdot)\in C^1(\mathbb{R}_+;[0,1])$, $f(x) \geq q(x)$ for all $x\in\mathbb{R}_+$.
-Equivalently, the function $q(\cdot)$ is the point of convergence of $T^l(\boldsymbol{0})(\cdot)$ as $l$ goes to infinity, where $\boldsymbol{0}(\cdot)$ is the null function, i.e., $\boldsymbol{0}(x)\equiv0~\forall x$. \end{theorem} \begin{proof}[Sketch of the proof] The main idea is to find the probability of the event $\{Z_l = 0\}$ and then, let $l$ increases to infinity.
+where the function $q(\cdot)\in C^1(\mathbb{R}_+;[0,1])$ is the smallest fixed point of the operator $T$, that is, for any other fixed point of $T(\cdot)$ say $f(\cdot)\in C^1(\mathbb{R}_+;[0,1])$, and for all $x\in\mathbb{R}_+$, we have $f(x) \geq q(x)$.
+Equivalently, the function $q(\cdot)$ is the point of convergence of $T^l(\boldsymbol{0})(\cdot)$ as $l$ goes to infinity, where $\boldsymbol{0}(\cdot)$ is the null function, that is, $\boldsymbol{0}(x)\equiv0$ for all $x$. \end{theorem} \begin{proof}[Sketch of the proof] The main idea is to find the probability of the event $\{Z_l = 0\}$ and then, let $l$ increase to infinity.
 This can be done through the following steps. \begin{enumerate} \item Observe that conditioned on the type of the root vertex to be $(m,x)$, there are $m$ potential branches and the probability that the depth of each branch is less than or equal to $l-1$ depends only on the value of $x$. \item Starting from the first generation, all the vertices have the same behavior, i.e., for any non-root vertex $\boldsymbol{i}$, the distribution of $n_{\boldsymbol{i}}$ is given by $\widehat{P}$.
 Hence, it is possible to write the probability that the depth of a branch is less than or equal to $l-1$ via a recursion. \item Taking the limit and using monotonicity, the result follows. \end{enumerate} \end{proof} \begin{proof} We now fill in the details.
 The theorem claims that the range of $T$ is $C^1(\mathbb{R}_+;[0,1])$ and that there exists a fixed point $q(\cdot)$ such that for any other fixed point $f(\cdot)$ of $T$,

 i.e., it is the smallest fixed point of the operator $T$.
 The theorem also claims that